Evelyn Stevens (wrestler)

 Evelyn Jardine Riegle is an American retired professional wrestler, better known by her ring name Evelyn Stevens.

 Early life

 Riegle was born in Tampa, Florida and raised in Nashville, Tennessee.

 Professional wrestling career

-Riegle debuted in 1961 at the age of 23, using the ring name "Evelyn Stevens".
+Riegle debuted in 1961, using the ring name "Evelyn Stevens".
 She worked as a heel in the Great Plains, Midwest, and Missouri regions before moving to Texas.

 In 1969, Riegle wrestled in Australia with World Championship Wrestling.